Key Takeaways

 When modernization gets handed entirely to IT, without genuine involvement from the business units that depend on the affected systems, you end up with technically modernized systems that don't support the operational realities that were never captured in any specification.

-The business needs to be a participant throughout.
+Your business needs to be a participant throughout.
 Not consulted at kick-off and informed at go-live.
 Present at every significant decision point.
-The question "does this still support how we actually work?" can only be answered by the people doing the work.

 Big-Bang Thinking

 Trying to modernize a large portfolio in a single programme with a single go-live is high-risk in ways that are easy to underestimate until something goes wrong.
-When it does — and something always does — there's no clean way to absorb it without threatening the whole programme.
+When it does, there's no clean way to absorb it without threatening the whole programme.

 Phased approaches that deliver visible, measurable value incrementally are significantly more likely to succeed.
 Not just because they're technically safer, but because they maintain executive support through the long middle of the programme, where the work is hardest and the results aren't yet visible.

 Insufficient parallel planning.
-Teams design the build.
-They don't design the migration.
-Data synchronisation, feature parity validation, user migration paths, rollback procedures.
-These need to be designed before the build starts, not worked out under pressure as go-live approaches.
+You design the build but don't design the migration.
+Data synchronisation, feature parity validation, user migration paths, rollback procedures — these need to be designed before the build starts, not worked out under pressure as go-live approaches.

 Knowledge loss.
-Programmes that don't invest in continuous documentation and knowledge transfer leave the business dependent on the delivery partner indefinitely.
+Programmes that don't invest in continuous documentation and knowledge transfer leave you dependent on the delivery partner indefinitely.
 Architecture decisions should be documented as they're made, not reconstructed from memory at the end.
-That's the standard to hold partners to.

 Architecture that outpaces the team.
 Adopting patterns your internal engineers don't have the skills to operate in production is a trap.
 Microservices, Kubernetes, event-driven design all require real operational expertise.
 A modernized system nobody on your team fully understands is fragile in a different way than before.